End of Term Academic Review: Process

 At the end of each regular term, the Registrar flags the records of students whose term GPA is 3.0 or lower, or whose end of term registration is 35 or fewer units.
 (Because of special freshman grading, the standard for first-year students is 39 or fewer units.)
-These records are reviewed first by the student's home department, then by the Committee on Academic Performance in two sets of meetings, Grades and Deferred Action.
-This page gives details of the review process.
+These records are reviewed first by the student's home department, then by the CAP in two sets of meetings, Grades and Deferred Action.

 The department (UAAP in the case of first-year students) decides on a recommended action for each student—No Action (which often includes a departmental warning), Warning, or Required Withdrawal.
-Faculty undergraduate officers and academic administrators present these recommendations to CAP at the Grades Meetings.
+The department's undergraduate officer and academic administrator present these recommendations to the CAP at the Grades Meetings.
 Departments may also ask the Committee to review records not flagged, if circumstances warrant.

 The Committee may accept the department's recommendation, or may vote for a different action than the department recommends.
-See Procedures below for details of how CAP conducts this review.
+Decisions at the Grades Meetings include:

 Deferred Action triggers a second review, at the Deferred Action Meetings, held two weeks later.

-At the Deferred Action Meetings, in the third weeks of January and June, CAP reviews two sets of student records in more depth.
+At the Deferred Action Meetings, in the third weeks of January and June, the CAP reviews two sets of student records in more depth.
 These include: